First, an email from Arlo:

 P.S.
 Brice, it is time we had that chocolate shake at Applebee’s!

-UPDATE: Coke, (pictured left) went to be with the Lord.
-Coke was just 55.
+UPDATE: Arlo, (pictured left) went to be with the Lord.
+Arlo was just 55.
 He will be greatly missed and trust that the Lord will see fit to send us men to fill his boots—a passionate minister to head up our men’s ministry (which He faithfully did by sending us Tad and Odelia in Australia).

 “It’s not how you’re buried, it’s how you are remembered.”
-Yes, Coke, we will always remember you and your courage.
+Yes, Arlo, we will always remember you and your courage.